emanuelsla/fully_synthetic_MI/README.md

 			}
 		}
 	}
-	if list structre {
+	if list option {
 		return synthetic data in list structure
+	} else if first datframe option {
+		return first dataframe
+	} else if sample option {
-	else return one dataframe as equal samples from all dataframes }
+		return sample of all dataframes with inital length
+	}
+}